 Like sleeping at home, there are many ways that your activities and environment can have an impact on getting a good night’s rest.
 To help you get a better night’s sleep on the road, we have come up with 11 ways to sleep better in an RV.

-11 Ways to Sleep Better in an RV
+11 Ways to Sleep Better on the Road

 Upgrade Your RV Mattress

-Stock RV mattresses are notoriously thin, stiff, and just generally uncomfortable.
-RV manufacturers have gotten better over the years but many RV beds and mattresses are still not up to the task of giving a good night’s sleep.
+Stock RV mattresses are notoriously thin, stiff, and generally uncomfortable.
+RV manufacturers have gotten better over the years, but many RV beds and mattresses are still not up to the task of giving a good night’s sleep.
 If you have cursed your RV bed before, it is time to upgrade.
-Try a local camping store or a big box such as Camping World to find a bed that fits your needs and the RV.
+Try a local camping store or a big box such as Camping World to find a mattress that fits your needs and the RV.